uma-pi1/kge/README.md

  - [ConvE](https://github.com/TimDettmers/ConvE)
  - [KBC](https://github.com/facebookresearch/kbc)

+PRs to this list are welcome.

 ## How to cite

-If you use our code or compare against our results please cite the following publication:
+If you use LibKGE, please cite the following publication:

 ```
 @inproceedings{